SAP/openui5-docs/docs/Cookbook_for_Testing_Controls_with_QUnit_0ddcc60.md

 });
 ```

-When using the mock server, you can use async tests since calling respond each time on the mock server does not help the readability of the test.
+When using the OData V2 mock server, you can use async tests since calling respond each time on the mock server does not help the readability of the test.

-After setting up the mock server, we set up the model as follows:
+After setting up the OData V2 mock server, we set up the model as follows:

 ``` js